wasp-lang/wasp/web/docs/language/features.md

 - `actionOptions` (optional) - An object configuring the extra features you want to add to the given Action.
 While this argument is technically optional, there is no point in using the `useAction` hook without providing it (it would be the same as using the Action directly).
 The Action options object supports the following fields:
   - `optimisticUpdates` (optional) - An array of objects where each object defines an optimistic update to perform on the query cache.
 To define an optimistic update, you must specify the following properties:
     - `getQuerySpecifier` (required) - A function returning the query specifier (i.e., a value used to address the query you want to update).
 A query specifier is an array specifying the query function and arguments.
 For example, to optimistically update the query used with `useQuery(fetchFilteredTasks, {isDone: true }]`, your `getQuerySpecifier` function would have to return the array `[fetchFilteredTasks, { isDone: true}]`.
 Wasp will forward the argument you pass into the decorated Action to this function (i.e., you can use the properties of the added/change item to address the query).
     - `updateQuery` (required) - The function used to perform the optimistic update.
+It should return the desired state of the cache.
 Wasp will call it with the following arguments:
       - `item` - The argument you pass into the decorated Action.
       - `oldData` - The currently cached value for the query identified by the specifier.

+**NOTE:** The `updateQuery` function must be a pure function to work correctly.
+It must return the desired cache value identified by the `getQuerySpecifier` function and _must not_ perform any side effects.
+Also, make sure your implementation is valid regardless of the state of `oldData` (e.g., don't rely on array positioning).
+If you need to do something else during your optimistic update, you can directly use _react-query_'s lower-level API (read more about it [here](#advanced-usage)).

 Here's an example showing how to configure the Action from the previous example to perform an optimistic update:
 ```jsx {3,9,10,11,12,13,14,15,16,27} title=pages/Task.js